 It is perhaps not well known that Edgar Degas painted some of his most influential and successful works of art while nearly blind from macular degeneration.
-As early as in his mid-40s, he had been writing to family and friends about the fear and suffering he faced as a painter with failing vision — this well before the heighth of his career.
+As early as in his mid-40s, he wrote to his family and friends about the fear and suffering he faced as a painter with failing vision—this well before the height of his career.

 How can an artist such as Degas, deeply trained in and devoted to working with his faculties of visual perception, though working with severely compromised sight, play such an instrumental role in shaping the history of visual arts?

 Macular degeneration is unique in the spectrum of visual pathologies in that it obstructs and obscures vision in a myriad of ways, but rarely precludes the retention of at least some degree of what we might consider normal vision.